akeneo/pim-api-docs/content/concepts/asset-manager.md

 In the same asset family, you can have two transformations with the same source, i.e. exactly the same `attribute`, `channel` and `locale` in your `source` property.

-Indeed, it allows you generate different versions of your source file.
+Indeed, it allows you to generate different versions of your source file.

 **Example**
-This example is completely valid - even if in this case we create twice exactly the same image in two different attributes, A bit useless if you ask, but still, it's valid. :wink:
+This example is completely valid - even if in this case we create the exact same image twice in two different attributes, A bit useless if you ask, but still, it works. :wink:
 ```json
 {
   "transformations": [